If you’re 75 or over and you get Pension Credit, you can get a free TV licence.

-You can get a free TV licence if you’re 75 or over and a discount if you’re blind or in residential care.
+You can get a free TV licence if you’re 75 or older and you either:

 How to apply

-You can apply for a free or short-term licence online.
+You can apply for a free licence online.

 You can also apply by phone.

-You can get a special licence for £7.50 if you’re in residential care.
+You can get a TV Licence for £7.50 if you live in an eligible residential care home, supported housing or sheltered accommodation.

 You must be either: